NICMx/Jool/docs/en/debian.md

 | Automatic updates (through Debian) | yes | no | no |
 | Latest version always available | no `*` | yes | yes |

-The Debian Release belongs to the [`unstable` Debian release branch](https://wiki.debian.org/DebianUnstable).
-For the time being, Jool is stuck in there due to being a recent addition to Debian.
-Please note that adding `unstable` to your sources puts your entire system in bleeding edge territory; If this is an issue for you, consider apt pinning or the other options.
+At time of writing (2019-11-21), the Debian Release is present in the [`unstable`](https://wiki.debian.org/DebianUnstable) and [`testing`](https://wiki.debian.org/DebianTesting) Debian release branches.
+For the time being, Jool is stuck there due to being a recent addition to Debian.
+Please note that adding these branches to your sources puts your entire system in bleeding edge territory; If this is an issue for you, consider apt pinning or the other options.

 `*` After an official Jool release, its corresponding latest Debian Release might take up to a few days to be approved and served by Debian.